xin-huang/SeleDiff/appendix/README.md

 In these comparisons, we used `VCFGenerator.jar` to simulate two populations (1000 diploid individuals/population), and varied sizes of variants from 10,000 to 5,000,000 bp.
 You should prepare about 5TB hard disk space, if you want to replicate all the simulations.

-The scripts for performance analysis are in `./scripts/performance`
+The scripts for the performance analysis are in `./scripts/performance`.

 ### Visualization